loelschlaeger/optimizeR/README.md

 #>   .. ..$ restarts: num 0
 ```

 P.S.
-Surprised that the `optim()` result is different from the others?
+Surprised that the `optim` result differs from the others?
+It seems
-It seems that this optimizer got stuck in a local minimum.
+that this optimizer got stuck in a local minimum.

 ## Installation